 - Hôtel des Invalides (burial spot of Napoleon)

 - American Library of Paris (English language library)

-This quarter is characterized by the Champs Elysees, which runs its full length.
-Though the Champs Elysees is one of the most well known streets in Paris, you might be somewhat under whelmed at first visit.
-The area is very tourist and consumer driven, with an endless supply of nondescript flagship stores, including a Virgin Megastore.
-There are also a few major nightclubs, rendering the neighborhood popular with the late night crowd, but walking around alone at night is not recommended.
+This neighborhood is characterized by the Champs Elysées, which runs its full length.
+Though the Champs Elysées is one of the most famous streets in Paris (the world?), it can be very touristy and sometimes disappointing with its endless supply of nondescript flagship consumer shops.
+There are also a few major nightclubs, rendering the neighborhood popular with the late night crowd.

 - Arc de Triomphe Initiated by Napoleon in 1806 and completed in 1836